ethereum/homestead-guide/source/introduction/glossary.rst

       Sale of cryptocurrency before the actual launch of the network.

    static node
       A feature supported by Geth, the Golang Ethereum client, which makes it possible to always connect to specific peers.
 Static nodes are re-connected on disconnects.
-For details, see the :ref:`section on static nodes <cr-static-node>`.
+For details, see the :ref:`section on static nodes <cr-static-nodes>`.

    bootnode
       The nodes which can be used to initiate the discovery process when running a node.
 The endpoints of these nodes are recorded in the Ethereum source code.